Freedom of information and Environmental information requests

 - information available in our publication scheme.

-In some cases the University is required to consider the public interest in considering whether or not to apply an exemption.
+In some cases we are required to consider the public interest in disclosing the information and we will explain this to you in our response.
 Where the University refuses to release information in response to a request we will state which exemption applies and normally provide an explanation.
+Further, in certain circumstances legislation we are not obliged to confirm or deny whether we hold the requested information and our response will set out our reasons.

 Costs and charges